-That help will come from families who have a rare and undiagnosed disease, ideally two parents with an affected child, allowing us to track the rare variant through generations.
-Participants will come via the NHS and enrol in the programme through NHS Genomic Medicine Centres.
+That help came from families who have a rare and undiagnosed disease, ideally two parents with an affected child, allowing us to track the rare variant through generations.
+Participants came via the NHS and enrolled in the programme through NHS Genomic Medicine Centres.

 The first wave of these was announced in December 2014.
 “These centres will offer whole genome sequence to patients with rare inherited diseases who have not obtained genetic diagnoses from existing tests in the NHS.
 They will have time to think about it before they enrol, with informed consent,” says Professor Caulfield.

 Typically, the definition of a rare, inherited disorder is one that affects five people per 10,000.
-For the 100,000 Genomes Project, the definition will be broader.
+For the 100,000 Genomes Project, the definition was broader.
 “I decided when we started that we wouldn’t confine rare diseases to that definition, because it wouldn’t include less rare but very important disorders such as familial hypercholesterolaemia (FH).
-This affects about one in 200 and is a major cause of premature heart attacks,” says Professor Caulfield.
+This affects about one in 250 people and is a major cause of premature heart attacks,” says Professor Caulfield.

-The project will also observe disorders that affect the heart muscle, including cardiomyopathies and rare disorders of heart rhythm.
+The project has observed disorders that affect the heart muscle, including cardiomyopathies and rare disorders of heart rhythm.
 Professor Caulfield explains: “The mums and dads that are enrolling their children in this programme know that only by understanding the genetic basis of rare diseases do we have much hope of designing better treatments for them.”